ZitongYu/CDCN/README.md

 Citation
 -------
-If you use the CDCN or CDL, please cite these five papers:
+If you use the CDC, D-CDC or CDL, please cite these six papers:

 >@inproceedings{yu2020nasfas,
  >&nbsp;&nbsp;&nbsp;&nbsp;title={NAS-FAS: Static-Dynamic Central Difference Network Search for Face Anti-Spoofing},